pbkhrv/proj-sh/README.md

 * Use `projd my lifes work` to `echo` the name of the most recently modified directory that matches `*my*lifes*work*`.
 This is good for things like `cp my-face.png $(projd pers blog)/images`

+proj/projd can also cd into project subdirectories.
+All you have to do is separate the project directory pattern from the subdirectory pattern with a '/', like so:

+`projd pers blo / ima face` returns /Users/peter/proj/08-*pers*onal-*blo*g*/ima*ges/my-*face*.png (emphasis mine)

 # Installation: it's just a shell script

 0. Clone this repo